Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Experimental setup

 The whole assembly was placed inside the cryostat described in detail elsewhere \cite{Erdal:2019Thesis}.
 Xenon gas was purified by recirculating through a SAES hot getter, model PS3-MT3-R-2, at a rate of 1.2~slpm.
 The recirculation was kept also during the measurements.

 We shall use the following notation for the potentials: $V_a$ for anode strips, $V_b$ for backplane, and $V_m$ for mesh electrode, as shown in Figure \ref{fig:setup}.
 We shall also use $\Delta V_{ab}=V_a - V_b$ to designate the voltage difference accross the VCC plate.
 CAEN N471A high voltage power supplies were used for biasing the electrodes with the current limit set at a few nA to protect the VCC from damages due to discharges.
-This also limited the voltage ramping rate, which typically was about 10--15~s from 0 to a few kV.
+This also limited the voltage ramping rate, which was $\sim$200~V/s.

-Besides the luminous signal, a charge signal has been measured by connecting one of the VCC electrodes to a low-noise charge-sensitive preamplifier ORTEC 142PC.
+Besides the luminous signal, a charge signal was measured by connecting one of the VCC electrodes to a low-noise charge-sensitive preamplifier ORTEC 142PC.
 Typical operation voltage of the PMT was $-$750~V although a significantly lower voltage was used in some measurements in order to reduce electronic pick-up to the charge-sensitive preamplifier.
 The PMT anode signal was fed directly to a Tektronix 5204B digital oscilloscope.